pranavvss/Multi-Stream-Vision/README.md

 ---------------------------------------------------------------------------

-Note:
+> [!NOTE]
-Make Sure your Directory Structure look like this- just use the integrated terminal for your directory and clone yolo5 repo there it self.
+>Make Sure your Directory Structure look like this-
+>just use the integrated terminal for your directory and clone yolo5 repo there it self.
 Just to cross check make sure the yolo5 folder has (hubconf.py) , and inside yolo5 there will be a segment folder and inside that make sure you have (__init__.py).

 ![image](https://github.com/user-attachments/assets/789fd95c-0d39-4198-ad29-d16bdeadad36)